Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 So coloniality, I definitely do think is something that is ongoing because we've shifted our powers, right?
 It might not just be about land anymore, right?
 But it could be about data.
 It's still, it's still control and there's still economic power being exerted by.
 I would not say countries anymore say some groups because we've moved into more of a techno capitalist.

-Space to bring in more current affairs we see like the reduction of like if foreign aid was also critiqued as this indirect control and now in the latest changes in.
+Space to bring in more current affairs we see like the reduction of like foreign aid was also critiqued as this indirect control and now in the latest changes in.

 So yeah, for good and bad, there's that shift from, I would say, countries to institutes or corporations.